mpram/vis-insp-fof-hol/Instructions/Before HoL Steps.md

 2. Click on **"+ Create Resource"**, search for **Container Registry**, then click **Create**.

 - Subscription: Select the subscription you have assigned for this workshop.
-- Resource Group:The resource group you selected for this workshop
+- Resource Group: The resource group you selected for this workshop
 - Name: **visinsp**+companyname.
-- SKU: Standard
+- SKU: **Standard**

 ![ACR](./images/container-registry.png 'ACR')